-From 1999 to 2010, rates of reported impaired driving among Minnesota adults were similar to national rates-both rising after 2004, but with an overall decline since 1999.
+• From 1999 to 2010, rates of reported impaired driving among Minnesota adults were similar to national rates-both rising after 2004, but with an overall decline since 1999.

-• 9th graders reporting impaired driving has decreased steadily since 1998.
+• Impaired driving among 9th graders has decreased steadily since 1998.

-Adults Reporting Driving After Having Had "Perhaps Too Much to Drink" in the Past 30 Days
+Adults Reporting Driving After Having Had "Perhaps Too Much to Drink" in the Past 30 Days, BRFSS